vyanmadai7/ensemble-regression-benchmark/README.md

 Add more regression models for broader comparison Implement automated pipelines using tools like Optuna Deploy the best-performing model as an API

 ## License

-This project is open-source and available under the MIT mark
+This project is open source and available under the MIT mark